bear-metal/bear-metal/source/_posts/2015-03-12-how-do-i-know-whether-my-rails-app-is-thread-safe-or-not.markdown

 * If you absolutely think you must be able to share the result across threads, use a [mutex](http://lucaguidi.com/2014/03/27/thread-safety-with-ruby.html) to synchronize the memoizing part of your code.
 Keep in mind, though, that you’re kinda breaking the Shared nothing model of Rails with that.
 It’s kind of a half-assed sharing method anyway, since it only works across threads, not across processes.

   Also keep in mind, that a mutex only saves you from race conditions inside itself.
-So it doesn't help you a whole lot with class variables unless you put the lock around the whole controller action, which was exactly what we wanted to avoid in the first place.
+It doesn't help you a whole lot with class variables unless you put the lock around the whole controller action, which was exactly what we wanted to avoid in the first place.

 ```ruby
 class GooController < ApplicationController